hopsoft/universalid/README.md

   </a>
 </p>

-## Fast, recursive, and URL-Safe serialization for any Ruby object.
+## Fast, recursive, optimized, URL-Safe serialization for any Ruby object

 Universal ID leverages both [MessagePack](https://msgpack.org/) and [Brotli](https://github.com/google/brotli) _(a combo built for speed and best-in-class data compression)_.
 When combined, these libraries are up to 30% faster and within 2-5% compression rates compared to Protobuf. <a title="Source" href="https://g.co/bard/share/e5bdb17aee91">↗</a>